William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Aston Old Hall

-Almost nothing is known about the original manor house, Aston Old Hall, which stood between Serpentine Road and Charles Road close to the River Tame, though its course has been altered here on more than one occasion.
+Almost nothing is known about the original manor house, Aston Old Hall, which stood between Serpentine Road and Charles Road close to the River Tame, though the course of the river has been altered here on more than one occasion.
 William Hutton described the site:

 One hundred yards north of the church, in a perfect swamp, stood the hall; probably erected by Godmund [the Saxon lord of the manor at Domesday], or his family: the situation shews the extreme of bad taste - one would think, he endeavoured to lay his house under the water.
 The trenches are obliterated by the floods, so as to render the place unobserved by the stranger: it is difficult to chuse a worse, except he had put his house under the earth.
 I believe there never was more than one house erected on the spot, and that was one too much.